Beoum/async-retry-wrapper/README.md

   * rule: When are you gonna stop trying again?, Only one parameter is error.
     * default: Retry if an error occurs

-The example is an option to retry twice more at 100 ms intervals when the response status is 500.
+The example is an option to retry twice more at 100 ms intervals when the response status is not 500.
 ```javascript
 const retryWrapper = require('async-retry-wrapper');